Silver Rises Over 120% YTD Invest Now arrow small top right

 close

-Gold is trading around $4,867/oz — roughly 13% below its all-time high of $5,589.38, set on January 28, 2026 [Trading Economics; CBS News].
-The major bank consensus for year-end 2026 now ranges from $5,400 (Goldman Sachs) to $6,300 (J.P.
+Gold is trading around $4,190/oz — approximately 25% below its all-time high of $5,589.38, set on January 28, 2026 [Trading Economics; CBS News].
+The major bank consensus for year-end 2026 now ranges from $4,900 (Goldman Sachs) to $6,300 (J.P.
 Morgan and Wells Fargo) [Goldman Sachs; J.P.
 Morgan Global Research; Wells Fargo Investment Institute].
-Most analysts see the current pullback not as a reversal, but as an entry point within an intact structural bull market.
+Most analysts remain directionally bullish, though Goldman Sachs and UBS have revised their targets lower as Fed rate-cut expectations shifted into 2027.

 This gold price analysis 2026–2027 covers every major bank’s current forecast, the five forces driving them, and the risks that could derail the rally.